-- 16. In view of the preceding observations, after examining the material on record, as well as the grounds of appeal in detail, we do not find any force in the grounds of appeal to interfere with the A.O.'s order.
-There is no illegality, infirmity or perversity in the order of the A.O.
-Accordingly, while upholding the order dated 27.06.2019 of the A.O., we dismiss the appeal. - 17.
+- 17. On the basis of aforesaid analysis and examining the material on record, as well as the grounds of appeal in detail, we do not find any force in the grounds of appeal.
+There is no illegality, infirmity or perversity in the order of the Regulatory Authority.
+Accordingly, while upholding the order dated 27.05.2019 of the Regulatory Authority, we dismiss the appeal. - 18.
 We direct the Registry to transfer the entire amount deposited by the promoter under the provisions of Section 43(5) of the Act to the concerned account of the U.P.
-Real Estate Regulatory Authority (UP RERA), who will dispose it off in accordance with its judgment/order dated 27.06.2019.
+Real Estate Regulatory Authority (UP RERA), who will dispose it off in accordance with its' judgment/order dated 27.05.2019.
 We hope and trust that UP RERA will remit the amount to the respondent/buyer after due diligence and proceed for recovery of the balance amount from the appellant/promoter, if necessary.
 In case the amount being transferred to UP RERA is in excess of what is due to be paid to the respondent/buyer, then the remaining balance amount will be returned to the appellant/promoter.
-This is being done in order to protect the interests of the real estate allottees/buyers, who have very little bargaining power as against that of the promoter, and also in accordance with the spirit of the Act of 2016.
+This is being done in order to protect the interests of the real estate allottees/buyers, who have very little bargaining power as against that of the promoter, and also in accordance with the spirit of the Act of

+2016.

-18. No order as to costs.
+19. No order as to costs.

-(Rajiv Misra)
+(Rajiv Misra) (D.K.

-(D.K.
 Arora)

 Dated: 10.08.2021 GAURAVSRI

-This judgment was pronounced in open court through video conferencing.
+This judgment was pronounced in open cour t through video conferenci ng.

-(Rajiv Misra)
+(Rajiv Misra) (D.K.

-(D.K.
 Arora)